The Difference Between A Bachelor Degree Pass And A Diploma Pass

 Can You Go To University With A Diploma Pass?

 Yes, you can go to university with a Diploma Pass but you may only apply for a Diploma course.
-You can also only go to university with a Bachelor’s Pass and study for a Bachelor’s Degree.
+You can also only go to university with a Bachelor’s Matric Pass and study for a Bachelor’s Degree.
 You can however upgrade your Matric results if you want to achieve a Bachelor’s Pass.
-Matric College offers the Matric Upgrade programme.
+Matric College offers the Matric Upgrade Courses.

 How Many Points Is A Diploma?